 Labels: if you find and order the large Avery labels of 6-10 labels on a page you can use Microsoft Word to make labels with rubrics on them.
 Just a single point checkbric that allows you to give a quick assessment.

 I mark all the work right there on the label page fill them out, photocopy the label page with the marks recorded then peel them out and attach them in each book.
 (I also take a photo of this page for when I lose it)

 Home School Communication

 So this is a big one

 Parents seem to like knowing how their child is doing.

 Feedback conference forms and the labels are helpful to keep parents in the loop

 So I use a classroom blog.
 Now I don’t blog every day, but I do try to keep it updated most of the time.

 One of the key ways I do this is to use an email service provider like mail chimp or MailerLite to automatically send all of my blog posts directly to the email of my parents.
 It is set up to use it like remind.
 All of my posts are pushed out to parents at 4 pm on school days.

-I know that this is t technically assessment but keeping parents informed of the assessment you are doing help to keep them better prepared and informed if they choose to be.
+I know that this isn’t technically an assessment, but keeping parents informed of the assessment you are doing helps to keep them better prepared and informed if they choose to be.